sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 ### `Match` ###

 Represents three or two items, all from different sides that match.
-These items are sections in production code, but may be simpler constructs in tests.
+These items are sections when built in the context of `CodeMotionAnalysis`, but may be simpler constructs in tests.

 A match can be consulted for its *dominant element* - this is one chosen to go through into the merge result.
 The dominant element is taken to be the left side's contribution if it is available, otherwise it is from the right side.
 In conjunction with whitespace insensitivity at the token level, this replicates how `git merge` selects from matching content when merging.

-Matches over sections are built by examining the *content* covered by a section - the matched sections will not compare equal simply because they are from different sides.
+Matches over sections are built by examining the *content* covered by a section - the matched sections cannot compare equal using `Section.equals`, because they are from different sides.

 Bear in mind that the same content may participate in multiple ambiguous matches with several locations on one, two or all three sides.
 Each such match gets its own instance - given a set of ambiguous matches, we expect each match to differ if we compare the elements.
-What this means when matches are made over sections is that at least one side's section from each match must differ from the corresponding side's section in all the other matches (although the content will agree).
+What this means when matches are made over sections is that at least one side's section from each match must differ by intrinsic equality from the corresponding side's section in all the other matches (although the content will agree).

 ### `CodeMotionAnalysis` ###

-The class is a result for the act of performing the analysis.
+The class is a result of the act of performing the analysis.
 It is a breakdown of files by path for each of the three sides, together with a set of all the matches gleaned from the analysis.

-The files will yield sections that are either parts of the matches, or are gap filler sections to cover the unmatched content in all three sides.
+The files will yield sections that are either parts of the matches, or are gap filler sections to cover the unmatched content on all three sides.

 The companion object defines `CodeMotionAnalysis.of` - this performs the analysis, being a factory for the instances.
 Its job is find an optimal set of matches, matching as much of the content as possible across all the sides, but using no more matches than is necessary.
-All the content across the sides should be covered by sections that either belong to a match or a gap fillers.
+All the content across the sides should be covered by sections that either belong to a match or are gap fillers.

 This method takes a `Sources` instance for each of the three sides and a `CodeMotionAnalysis.Configuration` that `Main.mergeTheirBranch` provides.